codebounty/codebounty/readme.md

 		sudo npm install
 		sudo mv node_modules public/node_modules

-	Until [this pull request](https://github.com/mikedeboer/node-github/pull/80) is merged, need to use [this fork](https://github.com/piascikj/node-github-1).
+	Until [this pull request](https://github.com/mikedeboer/node-github/pull/80) is merged, need to use [this fork](https://github.com/piascikj/node-github-1)

 		cd public/node_modules
 		rm -R github
 		git clone https://github.com/piascikj/node-github-1.git
 		mv node-github-1 github

-4. (If this is your first time) Add the certificate under `tools` as a [trusted certificate](http://productforums.google.com/forum/#!topic/chrome/1b7V3cs7BS4) for your computer.
+4. (If this is your first time) Add the certificate under `tools` as a [trusted certificate](http://productforums.google.com/forum/#!topic/chrome/1b7V3cs7BS4) for your computer

 	- #####OS X
 	Open `https://localhost` in safari, choose certificate details, and select always trust this certificate, then reopen chrome and test it by visiting `https://localhost`.